snippetbucket/install-confluence-centos/README.md

+#Company
+SnippetBucket Technolgoies

+Enable QA testing and support for confluence.
+Allow integration of ERP with Confluence with nodejs, python.

 # Introduction
 installer script to install Confluence in Centos 7 with postgresql database and reverse proxy ssl setup.
 It installs: